Table of Contents

 5. What should you avoid including in your resume?

-- Objective statements: While they tell employers what you seek to gain as an employee, you’re better off with a summary statement that tells employers how you can help an organization achieve its goals.
+- Objective statements: While resume objectives tell employers what you seek to gain as an employee, you’re better off with a summary statement that tells employers how you can help an organization achieve its goals.

 - Buzzwords: Words such as “go-getter” or “outside the box.”
 These words are generic terms that don’t provide any insight on your skills.
 Unless they’re specifically mentioned in the job description, avoid using them in your resume.